Overgrown land and unsightly premises

 Council may investigate complaints of overgrown or unsightly allotments if there is a evidence of vermin, pests or a fire hazard in accordance with the Public Health Act.
 To report an overgrown and/or unsightly premise contact council.

-Vegetation on private land where the customer believes may be a fire hazard should direct their enquiry to Queensland Fire Rescue Service (QFRS) or the Rural Fire Service.
+Enquiries regarding vegetation on private land where the customer believes may be a fire hazard should be directed to Queensland Fire Rescue Service (QFRS) or the Rural Fire Service.

 Vegetation and unsightly accumulations on boundary fences

 Council does not investigate or respond to complaints where the overgrown vegetation or accumulation of objects is on, against or along a property boundary fence.
 Matters related to boundary fence disputes are to be directed to Queensland Civil and Administrative Tribunal (QCAT) through a Dispute resolution centre.